dojo/docs/developer/design/loader.rst

 When these techniques are applied to significant libraries like dojo (and, large, multi-platform-targeted applications), very large space savings are possible.
-These savings are particularly important in the mobile environment where bandwidth and cache size are more limited than the typical desktop environment.
+These savings are particularly important in the mobile environment where bandwidth and cache size are more limited than in the typical desktop environment.

 Of course there are many reasons other than feature availability that cause code to be used/unused.
 For example, recall that configuration can be passed by the data-dojo-config attribute in the script element that loads dojo.js.
 The